mozilla/iris_firefox/README.md

 1. Download and install the [Java 8 JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
 ).
 2. Download and install the [Sikuli IDE](https://launchpad.net/sikuli/sikulix/1.1.1/+download/sikulixsetup-1.1.1.jar).
 When prompted for options, choose all three packages.
+* Note: Sikuli must be installed in `/Applications/Sikuli`
 3. In your console, type the following to run the test suite.
 ```
 git clone https://github.com/mozilla/iris